bra1nDump/ai-task-vscode/docs/backlog.md

 - Create a company and apply for open eye credits

 # Done

+## Play with prompts for multi file edits, try improving the planning stage

 ### Wednesday Gradually apply changes as they come in, while supporting multiple edits within the file